People problems

 🗯️

 Most performance problems are people problems.
-Developers often overlook performance design until real issues appear.
+Developers often overlook performance design until disaster.

 Our job is to explain that this is typically not an infrastructure problem, but an application issue.
 In most cases, we can help clients identify what's causing their problems.
 This can be a delicate situation.
 Sometimes business owners contact us after their web developer told them to do so.
 We then ask them to contact their developer again so the developer can work with us directly.